Tidal circularization

-Tidal circularization is an effect of the tidal forces between an orbiting body and the primary object that it orbits, whereby the eccentricity of the orbit is reduced over time so that the orbit becomes less and less elliptical.
+Tidal circularization is an effect of the tidal forces between a body in orbit around a central celestial object, whereby the eccentricity of the orbit is reduced over time so that it becomes less and less elliptical.

+Typical situation

-In figure 1 let's start by assuming body 1 is a star and body 2 is another star or maybe a Jupiter like planet.
-Initially think of body2 as a point mass.
+In Figure 1, consider two stars, denoted Body 1 and Body 2.
+Initially think of Body 2 as a point mass.
 The gravity from Body 2 applied to Body 1 produces tidal bulges (see Tidal Force).
-Let's assume the orbital period is slower than the rotation of Body 1 (ω<Ω) as shown in figure 1.
+Let's assume the orbital period is slower than the rotation of Body 1 (ω < Ω) as shown in figure 1.
 One might expect a lag angle as shown.
-If Body1 is 100% elastic (e.g. gas bodies are usually very elastic but a bag of sand is not very elastic) then the bulge wouldn't have a lag angle.
+If Body 1 is 100% elastic (e.g. gas bodies are usually very elastic but a bag of sand is not very elastic) then the bulge would not have a lag angle.
 The more inelastic, the larger the lag angle.
 The larger the difference in angular velocities (ω/Ω), the larger the lag angle.
-If ω>Ω, the lag angle will be in the other direction.
+If ω > Ω, the lag angle will be in the other direction.

 For a star we can think of inelasticity as viscosity.
 The main cause of inelasticity in a star seems to be convection forces inside the star.

-When the lag angle is non zero as in figure 1 you can see that the forces F1 and F2 combine to torque body 1 clockwise because F1 is stronger.
+When the lag angle is non zero as in figure 1, the forces F1 and F2 combine to produce clockwise torque on body 1, because F1 is stronger.
 At the same time they torque the orbital motion counter clockwise: if you ignore the portion of F1 and F2 that lie along the line connecting the two bodies the remaining combined force on the entirety of body 1 is F3.
 Similarly F1’ and F2’ combine to produce F3’.
 F3 and F3’ torque the orbit counter clockwise.
-Side note: rotational momentum of the combined rotations is preserved.
+In this motion, the rotational momentum of the combined rotations is preserved.